Slic3r PE (Prusa edition)

 - Opens the detailed settings of print, filament and printer.

-- When the model is ready for print, this button generates the .gcode file.
+- When the model is ready for printing, this button generates the .gcode file.

-- Quality / Speed setting of a print
+- Quality / Speed setting of the print

 - Material selection

 - Printer selection

 - Right-click on model opens the menu with rotate, resize and other options

 - Model preview